Sphinx extensions for working with LaTeX math

 Conversely, if you want to use the mathcode directive context from the plot_directive, list mathcode first in your sphinx extension list.

-If you want to work with a customized version of the plot_directive, you need to supply the name of the plot context dictionary for the plot directive, as a string.
+More generally if you want to work with a customized version of the plot_directive, you need to supply the name of the plot context dictionary for the plot directive, as a string.
 For example, if you have a custom plot directive module importable as import my_path.plot_directive, with the plot context in my_path.plot_directive.plot_context, then your conf.py should have lines like these:

 # Config of mathcode directive mathcode_plot_context = "my_path.plot_directive.plot_context"